andreterceiro/dio-mobile-meu-tudo--debugging-with-nodejs/README.md

 Teacher suggested to clean all content in the configurations array.
 The he recommended to click in the button "add configurations" as you can see in the next image:

 ![add configurations button](images/add-configurations-button.png)

+And then teacher suggested us to click in the option "Node.js: Attach to Process".